 “We’ve caught it early,” explains Anthony Moffat, a retired astrophysicist, who previously observed WR 124 using the Hubble Space Telescope and was not involved in the recent JWST measurements.
 Moffat has studied Wolf-Rayet stars for decades.
 “This is the youngest one I know of,” he says.
 The colorful cloud in the image—somewhat misleadingly called a planetary nebula—is only a few thousand years old.
 Now “the nebula is hugging the star,” he says.
 But as time flies by, it will bloom outward in expanding shells or rings of gas and dust.

 Stars are nature’s fusion reactors, shining from the energy released by fusing hydrogen to form helium atoms.
 Once massive stars have burned through all their hydrogen, they begin fusing helium into heavier elements—through a more energetic fusion reaction that raises powerful stellar winds.
-Streaming away at speeds in excess of 150,000 kilometers per hour, these winds carry the star’s outer layers with them, ejecting enormous volumes of gas and dust into space.
+Streaming away at speeds of millions of kilometers per hour, these winds carry the star’s outer layers with them, ejecting enormous volumes of gas and dust into space.*

 This gas glows with infrared radiation, the same type of light that JWST detects.
 Astrophysicists created the spectacular image by combining data from two of JWST’s instruments, the Near-Infrared Camera (NIRCam) and the Mid-Infrared Instrument (MIRI).
 The Hubble Space Telescope, which predominantly gathers light at optical wavelengths, had captured images of WR 124 before, but JWST’s observations show the star’s burgeoning nebula in stunning new detail.